eltigredc/Node-Express-workshop/README.md

 1. all the posts of every users on the homepage.

 2. just your posts on the  profile page.

-The first step will either way to create a new model in our __models__ folder, the __post.js__ model.
+The first step will either way be to create a new model in our __models__ folder, the __post.js__ model.

 Just as a recap, here is the state of our folder tree for the moment